taaltool/pseudorator/README.md

 # Pseudoword Generator for Czech

-The Pseudoword Generator for Czech language is a React-based web application designed to generate pseudowords based on phonotactic or orthotactic probability calculations.
-This tool is particularly useful for linguistic research, providing users with a way to to take into account the phonotactic possibilities of Czech.
+The Pseudoword Generator for the Czech language is a React-based web application designed to generate pseudowords based on phonotactic or orthotactic probability calculations.
+This tool is particularly useful for linguistic research, providing users with a way to take into account the phonotactic possibilities of Czech.

 ## Usage
 After launching the application, you will be greeted with an interactive form where you can: